Maie B. Havey

-Maie B. Havey (born Marie Judge, and sometimes credited as Maibelle Havey or M.B.
-Havey or Marie Havey) was an American screenwriter active during the earliest years of Hollywood.
-During her decade in the industry, she was credited on nearly 70 screenplays.
+Maie B. Havey (1889–1971), born Marie Judge, was an American screenwriter active during the earliest years of Hollywood.
+During her decade in the industry, she is credited with 70 screenplays.

 Biography

 Maie was born in New York City to Joseph Judge and Mary Kane; her father died when she was young.
 Her pen name may have come from a stepfather her mother remarried when she was young.
 In 1913, Maie — who had worked as a magazine writer — was signed as a scenarist for the Lubin Manufacturing Company, and she later worked at Universal and Bessie Barriscale Pictures.
 She was close friends with actress Fay Tincher, with whom she often worked; the pair even lived together for a time.
 Little is known of what became of her after 1920, when she wrote her last known scenario for Hollywood.